Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adding execution permission to the owner, the group owner and to other users of the file hello
+setting permission to the file hello